 I love that the Pianote Method walks first-timers through things like good posture, making practice fun, and blends formal teaching with super-helpful piano hacks.

 There are 10 levels in the Method pathway.
 Each level has multiple stages, and each stage has any number of lessons.
 So, there’s a lot to go through, and students will have learned a lot by the time they reach the end.

 Pianote has done a fantastic job in choosing and creating excellent content.
-Our concern is that it’s tough to cover every variation with video-based tuition.
+My concern is that it’s tough to cover every variation with video-based tuition.